lijie-hu/lijie-hu.github.io/_pages/about.md

 <b style="color: #C00000">I actively seek opportunities in the 2024-2025 job market and would be pleased to connect with those interested in my work.
 Please feel free to reach out!
 My <a href="https://drive.google.com/file/d/1GonOsGU78OC_PtERnsX7UGBVneWem7xV/view?usp=sharing">CV</a> and <a href="https://drive.google.com/file/d/1Gwc74h1GWPXfzH7_UkvyfDyFZpnl2q8D/view?usp=sharing">Research Statement</a></b>

-<b>Join the AAAI 2025 Hackathon!</b>
-We’re excited to announce the <a href="https://aaai.org/conference/aaai/aaai-25/hackathon/">AAAI 2025 Hackathon</a>, a premier event showcasing innovation and collaboration in AI.
-Whether you’re a seasoned developer or just getting started, this is your chance to contribute, learn, and network with experts in the field.
-Don’t miss out—everyone is welcome to participate!

 <hr />